Frequently Asked Questions

 - How do I contact the Office of Financial Aid?

-- On our contact page, you will find our phone and fax numbers, e-mail address, mailing address and office location.
+- On our contact page, you will find our phone and fax numbers, mailing address, office location, and an online contact form.

 - How do I apply for financial aid?

 - Complete the Free Application for Federal Student Aid (FAFSA) and release the data to Michigan

 State University by filling in MSU's School Code (002290).

 - Where do I get a FAFSA and how and when do I file it?

 - The FAFSA is available online beginning January 1 for the following fall/spring semesters and summer session.

 - What is MSU's school code (as used on the FAFSA)?